Google is rolling out Android 13 Beta 4.1 to Pixel users

 - Fixed an issue where the system could incorrectly interpret GPS data.

-Beta 4 didn’t really bring anything special for consumers as it was one of the last updates before the final release of Android 13.
+It’s worth noting that Beta 4 didn’t really bring anything special for consumers as it was one of the last updates before the final release of Android 13.